 Believe in yourself even when nobody chooses to – is another lesson we should always put in mind.

-As a young child Cobhams said he’ll always hit his head on hard surfaces just because he never pitied himself.
+As a young child Cobhams Asuquo said he’ll always hit his head on hard surfaces just because he never pitied himself.

 He made sure he had the life a regular Nigerian child would have.
-This is how to really start a successful life – by seeing potential in yourself and not wallowing in self-pity no matter your condition.
+This is how to really start a successful life – by seeing the potential in yourself and not wallowing in self-pity no matter your condition.

 Not wallowing because you failed an exam.
 Not wallowing because the business didn’t work.
 Not wallowing because the relationship didn’t work out.